 Let Us Help You!

-Obtain West Virginia Business Licenses and Permits
+7. Obtain West Virginia Business Licenses and Permits

-For instance, if your LLC operates a restaurant, you’ll most likely need building permits, health permits and signage permits.
-The fees for permits and business licenses vary according to the type of permit or license needed.
+For instance, if your LLC operates a restaurant, you’ll most likely need building permits, health permits, and signage permits.
+The fees for permits and business licenses vary according to the type of permit or license required by West Virginia state.

 You can obtain a sellers permit via the state’s tax department.
 The permit allows you to collect sales tax on products.
-This sales tax is levied by counties, states and municipalities on the exchange of taxable goods.
+This sales tax is levied by counties, states, and municipalities on the exchange of taxable goods.